Disclaimer: This post is full of spoilers.

 The latest version of the Susan Hill novel The Woman in Black arrived in theaters a week ago and made a solid impression at the box office.
-By no means is it a great film, in fact it might be too generous to even call it “good,” but it’s a solid effort at Gothic, haunted house horror.
+By no means is it a great film, in fact it might be too generous to even call it “good,” but it’s a strong effort if nothing else.

 As a fan of the earlier, 1989 adaptation of the novel, I came into the movie with mixed expectations.
 I knew not to expect the restraint and maturity of the earlier film.
-Having never read the original novel (shame on me, I know) and without the benefit of having seen the (by all accounts excellent) stage play, I had no idea as to whether or not this newest film would be more or less faithful to Susan Hill’s original story.
+Having never read the original novel (shame on me, I know (EDIT: This has since been rectified)) and without the benefit of having seen the stage play (by all accounts excellent), I had no idea as to whether or not this newest film would be more or less faithful to Susan Hill’s original story.
 As such, all I could really hope for was that this new film would still elicit some competent chills, and on that front I wasn’t terribly disappointed.
 In some respects this newest adaption improves on its predecessor, though I still prefer the 1989 film overall for its sophistication.

-For me, the first thing that stands out about the 2012 film is how much more pervasively “horrifying” it is compared to the 1989 version.
-From the interspersed, almost random scenes depicting a mysterious woman in white, to shot after shot after shot of creepy looking dolls (apparently, every toy doll in the early 20th century was made of 99% nightmare material), this movie spends every damn second of its run-time reminding you that you’re watching a horror movie.
-Everything that isn’t blanketed in shadows is bathed in cold, pallid hues that suck any sense of hope out of the proceedings.
-The setting is a bog-town that doesn’t merely look appropriately foggy and cold, but like it exists on some forsaken, shroud-filled corner of the Earth where ghosts are part of the natural habitat.
+For me, the first thing that stands out about the 2012 film is how much more effort it puts into being “horrifying” when compared to the 1989 version.
+From the interspersed, almost random scenes depicting a mysterious woman in white, to shot after shot after shot of creepy dolls (apparently, every toy doll in the early 20th century was made entirely of children’s nightmares), this movie spends every damn second of its run-time reminding you that you’re watching a horror movie.
+Everything that isn’t blanketed in shadows or fog is bathed in frigid, pallid hues that suck any sense of hope out of the atmosphere.
+The setting is a bog-town that doesn’t merely look foggy and cold, but like it exists on some forsaken, shroud-filled corner of the Earth where ghosts are part of the natural habitat.
 This is a town where it would be weird if there wasn’t at least one haunted house nearby.

 This isn’t an inherently bad thing, but again, the original film was more to my liking because it didn’t seem to be trying so damn hard.
 It had atmosphere to spare, yes, but it wasn’t drenching with dread.
 It didn’t look like it was filmed on location in purgatory.
-It’s like the difference between a pretty girl who’s wearing too much makeup, too much perfume and too little of everything else, and a pretty girl who knows she doesn’t need to overdo it to look good.
-They might both be considered objectively attractive, but subjectively, the confidence of the latter is preferable to the seeming desperation for attention of the former.
+It’s like the difference between a pretty girl who’s wearing too much makeup, too much perfume and too little of everything else, and a pretty girl who knows she doesn’t need to overdo it.
+They might both be considered objectively attractive, but subjectively, the confidence of the latter is preferable.
 The 2012 film has its charms, certainly, but it also seems to be masking its insecurities behind a barrage of sensory distractions when it isn’t necessary.

 In the latest version of the film, Arthur Kipps (played by Daniel Radcliffe) starts off with a dead wife (the aforementioned woman in white) whom he believes may be trying to communicate with him from beyond the grave.
 We see next to nothing of his family life, save for a short scene early on where his son helps inform the audience that his dad is a sad sad man who misses the hell out of his wife.
 Radcliffe does what he can with such a limited, almost lifeless character, but there’s not a hell of a lot of room for creativity here.
 This is a forlorn figure who infects an already disconsolate story with a greater sense of despair and inevitability.
 He’s damn near a dead man walking; emotionally distant, preoccupied with spirits and the afterlife.
 In the 1989 film, Kipps is an ordinary man who happens into a horror story.
 He was given a chance to connect with the audience as a real person, a guy who is allowed to smile and quip; a guy who seems like he hasn’t lost his will to live.
 This makes it more frightening when the Woman in Black gets around to terrorizing him, because he’s a regular person you can relate to.
 In the 2012 film Kipps is more like some kind of human horror magnet.
 If you met him on the street you’d think, “I bet he hangs out in graveyards on his days off.”